Inquiry to Action

 Our graduate programs in the College of Agriculture and Life Sciences offer opportunities to pursue specialized study, and inspire and motivate students through diverse research methods, transdisciplinary and systems thinking.
 Students are engaged in a variety of approaches to natural and social science study, working toward finding solutions to problems in an ever-changing, complex world.
 You will become problem solvers, innovative thinkers, researchers, and be equipped with the knowledge, skills, and values to make a difference locally to globally.

-Animal Science (Accelerated Master's Program)
+Animal Biosciences (Accelerated Master's Program)

-Animal Science (M.S)
+Animal Biosciences (M.S)

 Community Development & Applied Economics (M.S.)

 CDAE's Master of Science degree focuses on community development both locally and globally.
 The hallmark of this program is its transdisciplinarity and flexibility.
 Student research and theses are in diverse areas including food systems, sustainable development, agriculture, transportation, and consumer behavior both in the US and abroad.

 The Master of Science in Dietetics (MSD) Program in the Department of Nutrition and Food Sciences at the University of Vermont is a 30-hour graduate credit degree that prepares students for professional practice as a registered dietitian/nutritionist (RD/N).
 The program includes didactic coursework and supervised practice culminating in eligibility to write the exam for registered dietitian/nutritionists.

 A Field Naturalist student’s degree culminates in satisfactory completion of a field project for a sponsoring organization that includes a professional report, a focused literature review, a written academic reflection, an oral presentation, and a journal publication or article in the popular mass media.

 Food Systems (Accelerated Master's Program)